EcoTopic/fortran-R/README.md

-# fortran
+# blogging about fortran

-blogging about fortran
+Some notes while learing about fortran90